BassedWarrior/A01027983_TC2005B/Data Bases/Tareas/Pokemon TCG/README.md

 It has the following attributes:

-- username: used for login and identification.
+- username VARCHAR(17): used for login and identification.
-- password: used for login authentication.
+- password VARCHAR(50): used for login authentication.
-- country: country of residence.
+- country ENUM: country of residence.
-- birthdate: used for age verification.
+- birthdate DATE: used for age verification.
-- e\_mail: used as contact information.
+- e\_mail VARCHAR(50): used as contact information.
-- screen-name: displayed in-game for other players to see.
+- screen-name VARCHAR(15): displayed in-game for other players to see.
-- coins: type of currency used in-game.
+- coins SMALLINT UNSIGNED: type of currency used in-game.
-- crystals: type of currency used in-game.
+- crystals SMALLINT UNSIGNED: type of currency used in-game.
-- credits: type of currency used in-game.
+- credits SMALLINT UNSIGNED: type of currency used in-game.

 ### Deck